ValK-98/api-web-server/README.md

 * Expected response: `200 OK`
 * Authentication: `email`, `password`

 ### **R6 - An ERD for your app**

 ![ERD](./docs/ERD.png)

 ### **R7 - Detail any third party services that your app will use**

+For the purposes of this app, the following will be used:

+1. *Flask:* A lightweight web framework for Python.
+It's designed to be simple and easy to use, allowing you to quickly build web applications by providing tools, libraries, and technologies.
+Flask offers simplicity, flexibility, and fine-grained control.
+SQLAlchemy: An SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+It provides a full suite of well-known enterprise-level persistence patterns, designed for efficient and high-performing database access.

+2. *PostgreSQL:* An open-source, powerful, and advanced relational database system.
+It's known for its robustness, scalability, and support for advanced data types and complex queries.

+3. *Psycopg2:* A PostgreSQL adapter for Python.
+It's a popular choice for connecting Python applications to a PostgreSQL database, allowing you to execute PostgreSQL commands from Python.

+4. *Marshmallow:* A library for object serialization and deserialization in Python.
+It turns complex data types, like objects, into Python native data types that can then be easily rendered into JSON, XML, or other content types.
+It's commonly used for parsing and validating data for Flask applications.

+5. *Bcrypt:* A password hashing function.
+In Python, it's commonly used for securely storing user passwords.
+By hashing passwords, Bcrypt provides a way to store and manage secure passwords.

+6. *JWT Manager (JSON Web Token):* A method for securely transmitting information between parties as a JSON object.
+In Python, JWT is often used for authentication in web applications, where the server generates a token that certifies the user's identity and is then used for secured communication.

 ### **R8 - Describe your projects models in terms of the relationships they have with each other**